Disputes and chargeback representment: Why 5% of businesses don’t engage

 Communicate transaction details with post-authorization dispute management tools

 When a customer disputes a transaction, businesses need to know as soon as it happens.
-And they need to have transaction data to engage effectively in representment.
+And they need to have transaction data and compelling evidence to engage effectively.
 That’s where post-authorization tools come in.
 These tools tell businesses as soon as a customer initiates a dispute, giving the business time to respond.

 Businesses can use that time to relay transaction data to their acquiring bank automatically — no need to look it up.
 Businesses can also customize their policies to refund purchases automatically.
 These avenues can dramatically reduce the time a business might spend on representment.